February 6, 2016 | By: Kelli Zermeno

 Categories: Family Support

-Service dogs are certified through a rigorous training program to receive their title as a Service Animal.
+Service dogs must pass a rigorous training program to be called service animals.
 By law, service animals are allowed in public facilities and common transportation carriers.
-They provide a service for their owner that requires the constant assistance of the animal.
-A seeing-eye dog is one example.
-Take a look at the Texas Disability Law – Service Dogs page for more information about Texas laws.
+They provide a service to owners who require the constant assistance of the animal.

 Despite doubt from others, a parent’s careful attention to her son’s verbal and nonverbal cues highlights the importance of listening to children with disabilities and advocating for their needs.